-G20: The RBAs have collaborated in their engagements with the G20 since late 2010, focusing on the G20 Development Working Group and the Agriculture Ministers' work stream.
-In May 2016, the RBAs attended the G20 Agriculture Deputies Meeting in China at the principals' level, and contributed to elaboration of the Ministerial Communiqué, which makes specific reference to the RBAs' individual and joint work on food and nutrition security.
-As in previous years, the RBAs also contributed in a coordinated fashion to the work of the G20 Development Working Group, including, inter alia, preparation of the G20 Action Plan on implementing the 2030 Agenda for Sustainable Development.
-The RBAs also participated in the G20 Meeting of Agricultural Scientists on joint initiatives such as the Tropical Agriculture Platform (TAP).
-This is additional to the individual contributions that FAO, IFAD and WFP made to the G20 process under the Chinese Presidency.
+G20: The RBAs have collaborated in their engagement with the G20 since late 2010, focusing on both the Agricultural Deputies track, which leads to the Meeting of the G20 Ministers of Agriculture, and the G20 Development Working Group (DWG), which discusses wider development issues including food security.
+In March and May 2016, the RBAs participated in the G20 Agriculture Deputies Meeting in China, and contributed to elaboration of the Ministerial Communiqué, which makes specific reference to the RBAs' individual and joint work on food security and nutrition.
+The RBAs also contributed in a coordinated fashion to the work of the G20 DWG, including preparation of the G20 Action Plan on implementing the 2030 Agenda for Sustainable Development.
+The RBAs participated in the G20 Meeting of Agricultural Chief Scientists (MACS) on joint initiatives such as the work of the Global Forum on Agricultural Research (GFAR) and the Tropical Agriculture Platform (TAP).
+In addition, FAO, IFAD and WFP have each made individual contributions to the G20 process under the Chinese Presidency and previous presidencies.

-HABITAT III: The RBAs provided technical support to Member States throughout negotiations for the Third United Nations Conference on Housing and Sustainable Urban Development (HABITAT III), including at the third session of the Preparatory Committee in Surabaya, Indonesia.
+HABITAT III: The RBAs provided technical support to Member States throughout negotiations for the Third United Nations Conference on Housing and Sustainable Urban Development (HABITAT III), including at the first session of the Preparatory Committee in Nairobi, Kenya and the third session in Surabaya, Indonesia, and other processes such as the expert group meetings and the development of issue papers and policy papers that informed the drafting of the New Urban Agenda.
 Their individual and joint efforts have been instrumental in contributing to the design of a New Urban Agenda, which recognizes the importance of addressing food security and nutrition in the context of urbanization, and the importance of rural-urban linkages and smallholder agriculture.
+As a culmination of the RBA collaborative work on this issue, a joint statement was presented at the event.